coxner/dataStructures/README.md

 ### Doubly Linked List

-Doubly linked list is the same as linked list except it contains two pointers one to the next node and one to the previous node.
+Doubly linked list is the same as linked list except it contains two pointers one to the next node and one to the previous node and it can be viewed [here](https://github.com/coxner/dataStructures/blob/master/doublyLinkedList.py).

 **__init__** in the node class initalizes the class with three attributes the value, next_node and prev_node.
 Only thing thats different from the the linked list data structure is the prev_node attribute.